 a.
-Each Award shall be settled within 30 days following the date in which such Award becomes vested pursuant to b.
-Upon settlement of an Award, the Company shall deliver to the Participant or the Participant's Trustee (as applicable) a number of Shares equal to the aggregate number of Restricted Stock Units that have previously vested and are not yet settled.
+Each Award shall be settled within 30 days following the date in which such Award becomes vested pursuant to Section 2.

+b.
+Upon settlement of an Award, the Company shall deliver to the Participant or the Participant's Trustee (as applicable) a number of Shares equal to the aggregate number of PSUs that have previously vested and are not yet settled.

 c.
 The Company shall not be liable to the Participant for damages relating to any delays in issuing the certificates to the Participant, any loss of the certificates or any mistakes or errors in the issuance of the certificates or in the certificates themselves.
-The Participant shall have none of the rights of a stockholder of the Company with respect to the Restricted Stock Units unless and until Shares are issued to the Participant in accordance with this Section 3.
+The Participant shall have none of the rights of a stockholder of the Company with respect to the PSUs unless and until Shares are issued to the Participant in accordance with this Section 3.

 4. Termination of Service; Forfeiture.
-Upon the termination of the Participant's Service for any reason at any time or if the Participant breaches a Restrictive Covenant, any and all of the unvested Restricted Stock Units shall be forfeited without consideration therefor.
-Notwithstanding anything herein to the contrary, in the event that (a) the Participant's Service is terminated for Cause; (b) the Participant resigns at a time when the Participant's acts or omissions constitute grounds to terminate the Participant's Service for Cause without regard to any applicable cure rights or notice periods; or (c) the Participant breaches a Restrictive Covenant, the vested Restricted Stock Units also shall be forfeited without consideration therefor.
+Except as otherwise set forth in Exhibit A, upon the termination of the Participant's Service for any reason at any time or if the Participant breaches a Restrictive Covenant, any and all of the unvested PSUs shall be forfeited without consideration therefor.
+Notwithstanding anything herein to the contrary, in the event that (a) the Participant's Service is terminated for Cause; (b) the Participant resigns at a time when the Participant's acts or omissions constitute grounds to terminate the Participant's Service for Cause without regard to any applicable cure rights or notice periods; or (c) the Participant breaches a Restrictive Covenant, the vested PSUs also shall be forfeited without consideration therefor.

 5. Dividend Equivalent Rights.
 This Award is granted together with dividend equivalent rights (each, a "Dividend Equivalent Right").
-Prior to the date of settlement of this Award, whenever a dividend is paid with respect to Shares, a corresponding Dividend Equivalent Right shall be credited with respect to each outstanding Restricted Stock Unit then held by the Participant, in an amount equal to the amount paid as a dividend in respect of one Share.
-Any such Dividend Equivalent Right shall be paid to the Participant on the same date as the associated Restricted Stock Unit is settled.
+Prior to the date of settlement of this Award, whenever a dividend is paid with respect to Shares, a corresponding Dividend Equivalent Right shall be credited with respect to each outstanding PSU then held by the Participant (determined on the basis of maximum performance), in an amount equal to the amount paid as a dividend in respect of one Share.
+Any such Dividend Equivalent Right shall be paid to the Participant on the same date as the associated PSU is settled.
 To the extent practicable, such Dividend Equivalent Right shall be paid in the same form as the dividend to which it relates.
-Each Dividend Equivalent Right shall be subject to the same vesting, forfeiture, settlement and other terms and conditions as are applicable to the Restricted Stock Unit with respect to which it was credited at the time so credited.
+Each Dividend Equivalent Right shall be subject to the same vesting, forfeiture, settlement and other terms and conditions as are applicable to the PSU with respect to which it was credited at the time so credited.
 Participant acknowledges that Dividend Equivalent Rights shall be taxed as regular income and not under the regime of the 102 Capital Gains Award part of Capital Gain track.